in most cases, a child can obtain a passport to travel overseas only if both parents consent

 Like every other Australian citizen, your child needs a passport to travel overseas.
 Even newborn infants require a passport to travel outside Australia.

 To obtain a passport, you will need to provide your child’s birth certificate to establish your child’s identity and nationality.
-If you child was not born in Australia, you will need to provide proof that your child is an Australian citizen.
+If your child were not born in Australia, you would need to provide proof that your child is an Australian citizen.

 In most instances, both parents need to sign the passport application.
 That is true even if a Family Law Court has entered an order that gives full parental responsibility to one parent.

 The requirement that both parents consent to the issuance of a passport protects children from being abducted by one parent and protects the rights of parents to see their children.
 A parent who does not have parental responsibility may still have the right to spend time with the child.
 Removing the child from the country could prevent a parent from exercising that right.